RobertAidenSchofield/NearestNeighborDeliverySystem/README.md

 ## Overview

-This project is a package delivery system for the Western Governors University Parcel Service (WGUPS).
+This project is a package delivery system for the Parcel Service (PS).
 The system is designed to load packages onto trucks, calculate the optimal delivery route based on distances, and track the status of each package.

 ## Features